Talk about a gut punch of an ending.

 “‘Looked to me like Dobbie was doing it,’ he said.
 Dobbie was the sort of domestic robot known as a ‘house-elf,’ old but still quite efficient.”
 (286)

-I know I’m not done with this series, I still have the two novellas (The Little Sisters of Eluria and The Wind Through the Keyhole) and as King has mentioned on multiple occasions and his website emphasizes it by saying The Dark Tower cycle is the “linchpin of Stephen King’s creative multiverse,” so I’ll definitely be back for a visit.
+I know I’m not done with this series, I still have the two novellas (The Little Sisters of Eluria and The Wind Through the Keyhole) and as King has mentioned on multiple occasions and emphasizes on his website that The Dark Tower cycle is the “linchpin of Stephen King’s creative multiverse,” so I’ll definitely be back for a visit.
 There are 38 of his books listed on that webpage with references and connections to this cycle and of course the only two non-Dark Tower books I’ve already read (Cujo and Misery) are on there.
 I’m interested in reading the list below, mostly because they seem to be more interconnected to the series/I already have a copy:

 I am looking forward to seeing the various connections throughout King’s work over the next few years as I dip in and out of his world, but I’m in no rush to read any of them.